hidetatz/kubecolor/docs/design.md

 However, this appears as a problem when we introduced colored output as **default behavior**.
 In other words, if we make it "opt-in" feature, it won't make a breaking changes.

+### Why we should introduce colored output

+Because it can make it easier to read.
+According to [the issue](https://github.com/kubernetes/kubectl/issues/524) I mentioned above, apparently some people are feeling current kubectl output sometimes is not easier to read, because of its lack of color.
+I have written [an article in medium](https://medium.com/@dty1er/colorize-kubectl-output-by-kubecolor-2c222af3163a) to compare the results.

+Some kubernetes tools like [kubectx and kubens](https://github.com/ahmetb/kubectx#kubectx--kubens-power-tools-for-kubectl) shows colored output as well.

+Also, some very traditional tools like `ls` or `grep` supports colors.

+Consequently, I propose we should introduce colorizing feature into kubectl.

 ## Goal and non-goal